Devonta Freeman: 2019 season

 In Week 6 against the Arizona Cardinals, Freeman had 118 scrimmage yards and two receiving touchdowns in the 33–34 loss.
-During Week 7 against the Los Angeles Rams, Freeman threw a punch at Aaron Donald, and was ejected.
+During Week 7 against the Rams, Freeman threw a punch at Aaron Donald, and was ejected.
 Without Freeman, the Falcons lost 37–10.
 In Week 16, Freeman had 127 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 24–12 victory over the Jacksonville Jaguars.
 In the 2019 season, Freeman finished with 656 rushing yards and two rushing touchdowns to go along with 59 receptions for 410 receiving yards and four receiving touchdowns.
 The Falcons released Freeman on March 16, 2020.

 New York Giants

 On September 23, 2020, Freeman signed a one-year, $3 million contract with the New York Giants.
-In Week 5, against the Dallas Cowboys, he recorded his first rushing touchdown as a Giant in the 34–37 loss.
+In Week 5, against the Cowboys, he recorded his first rushing touchdown as a Giant in the 34–37 loss.
 On November 13, 2020, he was placed on injured reserve with an ankle injury.
 He was placed on the reserve/COVID-19 list by the team on December 5, 2020, and moved back to injured reserve on December 17.
 He was designated to return from injured reserve the next day, and began practicing with the team again.
 He did not return before the end of the regular season, and the Giants waived Freeman on January 7, 2021.
 He appeared in five games and totaled 54 carries for 172 rushing yards and one rushing touchdown to go along with seven receptions for 58 receiving yards.

 Buffalo Bills

-On January 12, 2021, Freeman was signed to the Buffalo Bills' practice squad.
+On January 12, 2021, Freeman was signed to the practice squad of the Buffalo Bills.
 His practice squad contract with the team expired after the season on February 1, 2021.

 New Orleans Saints

 Freeman signed with the New Orleans Saints on August 1, 2021.
-He was released on August 31, 2021.
+He was released by the Saints on August 31.

 Baltimore Ravens

 On September 9, 2021, the Baltimore Ravens signed Freeman on their practice squad following injuries to J. K. Dobbins, Justice Hill, and Gus Edwards.
 On September 16, 2021, the Ravens signed Freeman to their active roster following the release of Trenton Cannon.
 In the 2021 season, Freeman appeared in 16 of the 17 games and recorded 133 carries for 576 rushing yards and five rushing touchdowns to go along with 34 receptions for 190 receiving yards and one receiving touchdown.

-On September 13, 2022, the Houston Texans hosted Freeman for a workout.